-LOW-HIGH (For memory tests only) contains in bits 0-17 the lowest memory address tested and in bits 18-35 the highest address tested.
-Memory tests begin at the low address and seq- uentially test each address up to the high address, then loop.
-LOOP-COUNT The number of successful iterations of the test prior to failure or prior to aborting from the keyboard or with the mouse.
+LOW-HIGH (For memory tests only) contains in bits 0-17 the lowest

 SHOULD-BE What the data should have been.

 DATA-WAS What the data actually was.

-DIIS-CHECKED Mask of bits checked (see below).
+BITS-CHECKED Mask of bits checked (see below).

 LOW-HIGH delimits the maximum address range.
 If the memory you select has fewer words than HIGH, then the maximum for that memory is used.
 This means that the last address tested for a memory test is as follows (assuming LOW-HIGH is left at its normal maximum value):